 Aerial inspections

-We own and operate Victoria’s electricity transmission network and one of the 5 distribution networks.
+We own and operate Victoria’s electricity transmission network and one of the five distribution networks.

 Each year our Aerial Operations Program inspects around 40,000 poles on our electricity network from the air.

-We use specialised helicopters and crew to thoroughly inspect overhead powerlines and poles to ensure the electricity supply across the Ausnet distribution network remains safe and reliable.
+We use specialised helicopters and crew to thoroughly inspect overhead powerlines and poles to make sure the electricity supply across the AusNet distribution network remains safe and reliable.

 Why we use helicopters